 What if writing comes from a place of not knowing, a place of exploration, seeking clarity, and wanting to communicate—a place for beginners?

-Writing for Global Readers, Web Standards Sherpa
+Writing for Global Audiences, Web Standards Sherpa

 Leaning into Longform, Web Standards Sherpa